AlexandreFenyo/ndproxy/README.md

      every IPv6 incoming packet, in order to specifically handle and filter neighbor solicitations and reply with appropriate neighbor advertise- ments.

-     To load the module at boot time, place the following line in loader.conf(5):

-           ndproxy_load="YES"

      ND (Neighbor Discovery) packets are mainly targeted at solicited-node multicast addresses, but ndproxy has no information about the hosts to